EXPAT TAX TIPS ON THE FOREIGN EARNED INCOME EXCLUSION IN 2021

 Tip 2 - THE FEIE LIMITATION AMOUNT

 The FEIE limitation amount is adjusted annually for inflation.
-(For tax year 2019, the amount is up to $105,900 per qualifying person).
+For the 2020 tax year, the amount is up to $107,600 per qualifying person (which will increase to $108,700 for the 2021 tax year).
 If filing individuals are married and both work abroad and meet either the bona fide residence test or physical presence test, the limitation amount can be doubled.

 In addition to the FEIE, the foreign housing exclusion may be available with respect to certain housing costs incurred abroad.